seven1m/onebody-help/administration/looking_after_people.md

 ![Family Relationships](../img/admin/admin-people-4.png)

+     TODO
-     clarify add new person procedure, just get users to sign up? check with tim how the relationships page is used at his church what does visible to everyone do?
+     * clarify add new person procedure, just get users to sign up?
+     * explain use of Relationships feature
-     Should add relationship be search?
+     * Should add relationship be search?
-     Clarify what reciprocate does
+     * Clarify what reciprocate does